 The degree in Information Systems (IS) program at Carnegie Mellon is interdisciplinary by nature.
-While at home in the Dietrich College of Humanities & Social Sciences, the program draws on the university’s strengths in technology and business, in addition to the humanities and social sciences.
+This program is a joint degree between our Dietrich College of Humanities and Social Sciences and Heinz College and draws on the university’s strengths in technology and business, in addition to the humanities and social sciences.

 IS students study organizational, technological, economic and societal aspects of information systems.
 Through a multidisciplinary curriculum, they learn how to devise creative and innovative solutions to real-world problems.
 The curriculum covers five broad areas, including: